Medications and Drugs

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of dextromethorphan, guaifenesin, and pseudoephedrine is used to treat stuffy nose, sinus congestion, cough, and chest congestion caused by the common cold or flu.
+Dextromethorphan, guaifenesin, and pseudoephedrine is a combination medicine used to treat stuffy nose, sinus congestion, cough, and chest congestion caused by the common cold or flu.

-Dextromethorphan, guaifenesin, and pseudoephedrine may also be used for other purposes not listed in this medication guide.
+Dextromethorphan, guaifenesin, and pseudoephedrine may also be used for purposes not listed in this medication guide.

 oblong, white, imprinted with 438, ETHEX